18F/18f.gsa.gov/_join/open-positions/acquisition-technical-lead-gs15.md

 - Ensure the delivery of code that’s accessible and easy to deploy, update, and monitor, through use of appropriate tooling early in the project development cycle (or by introducing tooling into an existing project, as needed).
 - Take pride of ownership in all projects you work on; leave the partner agency you worked with better off than you found them.

-### Objective #2: You’ll positively contribute to the culture and knowledge of the Government by practicing and enthusiastically sharing Agile methodologies throughout all stages of the project lifecycle.
+### Objective #2: You’ll positively contribute to the culture and knowledge of the government by practicing and enthusiastically sharing agile methodologies throughout all stages of the project lifecycle.

-- Work within distributed, multidisciplinary Agile teams by participating in constructive discussions, openly sharing knowledge, and demonstrating value for technical and non-technical contributions.
+- Work within distributed, multidisciplinary agile teams by participating in constructive discussions, openly sharing knowledge, and demonstrating value for technical and non-technical contributions.
 - Practice the same human-centered design, user testing, feature prioritization, DevOps, and other relevant concepts that we expect vendors to practice.
 - Help provide visibility into each project’s progress, communicate blockers and challenges, and ask for help when you need it.
-- Demonstrate a strong understanding of the elements of Agile methodology (Scrum, Kanban, and so on).
+- Demonstrate a strong understanding of the elements of agile methodology (Scrum, Kanban, and so on).

 ### Objective #3: You’ll apply technical knowledge, problem-solving analysis, and risk calculation to produce high-quality results, meeting customer expectations and organizational goals.